kaizen-ai/kaizenflow/docs/Profiling.md

 - We prefer cProfile for profiling and gprof2dot for visualization.

 - The documentation does not state this, but
-`%prun` magic uses cProfile under the hood, so we can use it in the notebook instead:
+`%prun` magic uses cProfile under the hood, so we can use it in the notebook instead
 ```python
 # We can suppress output to the notebook by specifying "-q".
 %prun -D tmp.pstats func()